 Also helping to blur the line between skincare and make-up, AERIN’s Rose Balm Lipstick range has been produced using wax extracted from rose petals for a sensual, soft finish.
 With shades ranging from Wild Lilac and Coral Sand to Lady Beige, there’s a colour to suit all tastes.
 In harsher seasons, provide extra care for your lips with AERIN’s Rose Lip Conditioner – layer these two products for an extra-lustrous finish.

-For precision-lined lips, it’s hard to resist Marc Jacobs’ (P)outliner range; gel based, the pencils have been formulated with collagen to help fill in lines and prevent colour bleeding, resulting in wear that lasts all day.
-Prim(Rose) is a particularly irresistible shade.
+For precision-lined lips, it’s hard to resist Hourglass' Panoramic Long Wear Liner.
+The emollient-rich pencils are formulated so they don't crease or feather, resulting in wear that lasts all day.
+Canvas is a particularly irresistible rose-tinted shade.

 Make your eyes stand out every day with Chantecaille’s beauty-editor-favourite Faux Cils Mascara; it plumps your lashes giving that coveted false-lash effect and is made using rose water to prevent discolouration and irritation, and leave lashes conditioned- giving you a captivating flutter.